englucrai/SFND_feature_tracking/README.md

 2. FAST detector and ORB descriptor

-3. FAST detectro and BRISK descriptor
+3. FAST detector and BRISK descriptor

 The tests' results are displayed at the spreadsheet above: